tymyrddin/red-ad/source/docs/enum/cleanup.md

 # Cleanup

-Remove the sharphound zip and directory. `bloodhound.zip` and `sharphound.exe`
+Remove the sharphound zip and directory.

 Close bloodhound.